 - How can we use and develop scientific theories and methodologies to investigate these issues?

 Research skills and ethics

 The course content includes various courses on research skills and philosophy in order for you to acquire both advanced research skills and an ethical framework.
-You will also participate in research, carry out your own research, and discuss your research with peers and advanced researchers throughout the programme.
-You will form an integral part of the research community at the Urban and Regional research centre (URU) of Utrecht during your studies.
+You will also participate in research, carry out your own research, and discuss your research with peers and advanced researchers throughout the program.
+You will form an integral part of the research community at the Urban Future research center (UF) of Utrecht during your studies.